-For the fiscal year ended June 30, 2010, the Authority adopted Governmental Accounting Standards Board Statement No. 53 - Accounting and Financial Reporting for Derivative Instruments, which requires that the fair value of derivatives be reported in a government entity's financial statements.
-In order to comply, a journal entry for the amount of \$109.9 million was booked to register a Swap Liability and a Deferred Outflow, resulting from a change in the fair market value of the derivative instruments.
+The Authority will adopt for fiscal year 2010 Governmental Accounting Standards Board Statement No. 53 - Accounting and Financial Reporting for Derivative Instruments, which requires that the fair value of derivatives be reported in a government entity's financial statements.

 Principal and Interest Requirements